Sceptre/sceptre/docs/docs/stack_config.md

 ## Sceptre User Data

-Python or Jinja templates can contain data which should be parameterised, but can't be parameterised using CloudFormation parameters.
+Python or Jinja templates can contain data which should be parameterized, but can't be parameterized using CloudFormation parameters.
 An example of this is if a Python template which creates an IAM Role reads in the policy from a JSON file.
 The file path must be hardcoded in the Python template.

 Sceptre user data allows users to store arbitrary key-value pairs in their `<stack-name>.yaml` file.
 This data is then passed as a Python `dict` to the `sceptre_handler(sceptre_user_data)` function in Python templates.